jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (3B) A payment to a working owner under section DC 3B (Payments to working owners) is included in their salary or wages.
 Payments to past employees
 (4) A periodic payment of a pension, allowance, or annuity made to a person or their spouse, civil union partner, de facto partner, child, or dependant in connection with the past employment of the person is included in their salary or wages.
-Payments to Governor-General, members of Parliament, and judicial officers (5) The following payments made under a determination of the Remuneration Authority are included in salary or wages (aa) salary made to the Governor-General:
+Payments to Governor-General, members of Parliament, and other office holders (5) A payment to a person is included in salary or wages of the person if it is made as— (a) salary to the Governor-General:
-  (a) salary or allowances made to a member of Parliament:
+  (b) salary or allowances to a member of Parliament:
-  (b) salary and principal allowances made to a judicial officer.
+  (c) salary or principal allowances to a judicial officer referred to in section 12B of the Remuneration Authority Act 1977:
+  (d) salary or allowances to a member of the Employment Relations Authority.
 Sum payable after office of Governor-General becomes vacant (5B) A payment to a person made under section 7 of the Governor-General Act 2010 is included in the salary and wages of that person.
 Certain benefits and grants